 What is your turnaround time?

 Our standard turnaround for bulk custom orders is approximately 2-3 weeks depending on how busy we are.
-We can often get things done quicker so if you have a deadline please do let us know.
+We can sometimes get things done quicker, so if you have a deadline please do let us know.
 If you require a job to be turned around quicker than 7 working days we will do our best to do this but there will be a £25 express order charge.

 We aim to deliver personalized items from our online shop within 7 days if you are UK based.
 International delivery may take a little longer depending on where you are.

 We offer free delivery on all orders over £175 ex.
 VAT within the UK.
 For orders under £175 delivery is £7.20.

 Can I order a single garment with my artwork on it?

 Unfortunately, due to the set up involved in custom t-shirt printing, it’s not feasible for us to print single garments using this method.
 For more information on how screen printing works please visit our printing info page – how screen printing works.